alexgo-io/alexlab-doc/product-features/farming/faqs.md

 <summary>What is the cooldown period?</summary>

 The cooldown period refers to the time between when your LP tokens are staked into the farm and when a new farming cycle begins.
 Essentially, it is the remaining time (measured in Stacks blocks) of the current staking cycle.
-This implies that your staked tokens won't start generating reward immediately but in next upcoming cycle.
+This implies that your staked tokens won't start generating rewards immediately but in next upcoming cycle.
 For more details, check the [Cycles and Cooldown Period](key-concepts.md#cycles-and-cooldown-period) section of the Key concepts page.

 </details>